Relationships | Balance | Change

 Chellina Okumura

-Chellina Okumura, M.S., is a pre-licensed Marriage and Family Therapist who enjoys working with children, adolescents, and young adults.
+Chellina Okumura, LMFT, is a Licensed Marriage and Family Therapist who enjoys working with children, adolescents, and young adults.
 Chellina integrates the elements of fun, play, and curiosity while fostering a safe, respectful, accepting, and non-judgmental environment.
 She believes in the therapeutic power of laughter and genuine enjoyment of the “present moment” as transformative tools that help us cope with life’s serious, stressful, and demanding aspects.
 Therapy is a process that involves teamwork, so I’d love the opportunity to work together with you to explore how we can build upon your existing strengths and resources toward personal growth, well-being, and happiness (whatever that looks like for you)!

 Since everyone has their own individual needs, Chellina uses various therapeutic approaches including Cognitive Behavioral Therapy (CBT), Solution Focused Therapy, Narrative Therapy, and Dialectical Behavioral Therapy (DBT).
 She has experience in the following: anxiety, depression, grief, stress management, interpersonal conflicts, and self-care.